lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 establish a pairwise symmetric key-encryption key, which is used to encrypt the originator-generated content-encryption key.

-In advance, each recipient uses KeyGen() to create a key pair, and then obtains a certificate {{RFC5280}} that includes the public key.
+In advance, each recipient uses the KEM KeyGen() function to create a key pair.
+The recipient will often obtain a certificate {{RFC5280}} that includes the newly generated public key.
+Whether the public key is certified or not, the newly generated public key is made available to potential originators.

 The originator establishes the content-encryption key using these steps: